Learn to Hunt

 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Submit Online Inquiry

 Information / Records Requests

 The Iowa Department of Natural Resources (DNR) reminds all boaters and anglers to “Clean, Drain, and Dry” their boats and equipment this Memorial Day weekend to protect Iowa lakes and rivers from aquatic hitchhikers.

 Aquatic invasive species, everything from zebra mussels to Eurasian watermilfoil, move from one waterbody to another by hitchhiking on boats, in bait buckets and on other equipment used in the water.
 They often grow quickly and spread fast when brought to another lake or stream due to lack of natural controls.

 “Checking your boat and equipment for unwanted hitchhikers will help slow the spread of aquatic invasive species and protect our local waterways for future generations,” said Kim Bogenschutz, aquatic invasive species coordinator for the Iowa DNR.

 Aquatic invasive species can create serious problems for Iowa waters by reducing native species and making lakes and rivers unusable for boaters, anglers and swimmers.
 Boaters and anglers can unintentionally spread aquatic hitchhikers if they do not take the proper precautions each time they leave a lake or river.

-Clean, Drain, Dry is a simple three step process that boaters can follow every time they move from one body of water to another.
+Clean, Drain, Dry is a simple three step process that boaters should follow every time they move from one body of water to another.